kvarak/roll20-sheet/README.md

 ## Differences
 - The skills list it totally different and divided into three main categories; *Untrained*, *Knowledge* and *Practical*.
 - Luck is a new ability score.
-- Moved around some boxes on the front page
+- Moved around some boxes on the core page
+- Repurposed training to a custom counter on the core page

 ## Preview
 ![preview](sheet.png)